 Prepare to stay longer than intended

-Koh Touch beach, Koh Rong, southeast side.
-Booking office on Serendipity Beach Rd at Monkey Republic.
+Koh Touch Beach, Koh Rong.
+Booking office: Serendipity Beach Rd, at Monkey Republic.
 T: (081) 830 991 , (081) 830 992

 Monkey Island's big shady bar and restaurant looking out to sea is a social hub -- it was designed for socialising and they've even got a few bartenders with fire-spinning skills to keep the party lively.
-The restaurant serves a variety of delicious Western and Khmer dishes but their Thai food is truly exceptional, especially given the remoteness of the island.
+The restaurant serves a variety of delicious Western and Khmer dishes but their Thai food is exceptional, especially given the remoteness of the island.
 Food and drink prices are quite low -- drinks are at the same prices you'll find on the mainland.
 Staff are very friendly and professional.
 Snorkelling gear is available to rent for $2.50.
 The property is in about the middle of the beach – neither crammed amid the tightly packed guesthouses, nor at the far stretch where accommodation is more spaced out and quiet.

 Type of room, low and high season prices

 Room: Bungalow fan share bathroom, low season: US$20, high season US$25.
 Notes: Sea view, sleeps 3.

 Room: Bungalow fan private bathroom, low season: US$30, high season US$35.
 Notes: Sea view, sleeps 3.
 Jungle view, sleeps 4: $25/$30.